ashley-perez/Modded-Rocket-Patrol/README.md

-## Rocket Patrol
+## Rocket Patrol with some mods!
 ### Ashley Perez - Spring Quarter 2022

-Recreating/clone of retro game Rocket Patrol for CMPM 120.
+Originally recreated the retro game Rocket Patrol for CMPM 120 but there has been visual changes and some other stuff.

-Assets and code are by Nathan Altice.
+Tweaked code created by Nathan Altice.

-This assignment was mainly about going through the code and understanding how Phaser (our Javascript game library) works.